Outbound Sales Strategies: The Key to Closing More Deals in 2023

 Most people hate getting interrupted in their workdays.
 They couldn’t care less about sales reps cold calling them or receiving an email about their common interests.
 Or at least most of these folks would like you to believe so.
 The truth is outbound sales strategies work like a charm—when done right.

 In fact, 57 percent of B2B C-level and VP-level executives prefer to connect with sellers over the phone.
 Moreover, inbound sales may slow down with the economic downturn in 2023.
-These trends signal the growing importance of outbound sales.
+To tap into this potential, mastering a variety of outbound sales tools becomes imperative.

 Let’s look at the basics of outbound sales and go through a list of 13 effective outbound strategies you can use to close more deals.
 If you prefer a video breakdown of the top strategies, here’s one by James Urie, our Senior Partnerships manager: